tbeyer567/jwt-decoder/README.md

 ## Features

 - Decode JWTs and view header and payload
-- Optional signature verification (HMAC only)
+- Optional signature verification for HMAC-signed tokens (for example HS256)
-- Supports HS256, RS256, and more
+- Decodes tokens with any algorithm in the header/payload display path
-- No external dependencies
+- Uses `github.com/golang-jwt/jwt/v5` for signature parsing and verification

 ## Usage